-With summer here, people are spending more time enjoying nature, but the warmer months also bring a reminder from experts to protect yourself against ticks when out hiking, camping, or playing outside.
+As temperatures rise, we spend more time enjoying nature.
+But the warmer months also bring a reminder from experts to protect yourself against ticks when out hiking, camping, or playing outside.
 And people aren’t the only ones susceptible to tick bites – so are pets, who can bring them inside.

-While ticks are more active in summer months, tick season never really ends in North Carolina since the weather is so temperate, said Dr. James "Sloan" Manning, a family physician at Novant Health Salem Family Medicine.
-It’s important to stay vigilant, Manning said, since tick bites can expose people and pets to several tick-borne diseases including Lyme disease, Rocky Mountain spotted fever (RMSF), Powassan virus and several other diseases.
+While ticks are more active in summer months, tick season never really ends in North Carolina since the weather is so mild.
+So it’s important to stay vigilant about tick presence because bites can expose people and pets to several tick-borne diseases including Lyme disease, Rocky Mountain spotted fever (RMSF), Powassan virus and several other diseases.

 What to know about Lyme disease